-Recently a pro-Mary Kay woman attempted to post the following comment on this site:
+A pro-Mary Kay woman attempted to post the following comment:

 What does it matter how many people drive a pink Cadillac or how few people make alot of money?
 Most people in most businesses fail because of numerous reasons… Mainly they don’t work hard enough.
 As long as the guidelines are understood, which they are, then its up to the individual to make it happen, regardless of who makes what above them.
 Selling isn’t for just anyone and most people realize they don’t have what it takes and a few succeed.
 But if a few can succeed, doesn’t that mean anyone can?